netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 Starting **August 1, 2025**, subscriptions will be required for advanced features.
 You will receive an email reminder.
 To avoid interruption of automations, subscribe before that date.
-You can subscribe now to support Netzero early (you may need to update the app manually from the app store, subscriptions are available in version 2.1.0).
+You can subscribe now to support Netzero early.
+You may need to update the app manually from the app store, subscriptions are available in versions 2.1.0 and above.
+To subscribe, go to **Settings > Subscription**.

 New users get a **30-day free trial** and will need to subscribe afterward to maintain access to advanced features.